-- 1. The student is able to evaluate a chosen major. - Classroom theory and principles become more meaningful through practical application in work assignments. - 3.
-A student earns six academic credits and maintains a regular student standing (certification 77-78-136 and certification 94-95-69). - 4.
-A student will have the advantage of professional experience upon graduation. - A student earns money to help finance his education and he continues with the financial aid benefits if they are participants of the program. - A COOP student has priority in the registration process (certification 77-78-299).
+- 1. A COOP practice helps students obtain insight and evaluate his/her chosen major. - 2.
+Classroom theory and principles become more meaningful through practical application in work assignments. - 3.
+Students earn up to nine academic credits and maintain a regular student standing. - 4.
+Students have the advantage of gaining professional experience before graduating. - 5.
+Students receive monetary compensation for their work, helping them offset the costs of their education. - COOP students have priority in the registration process